MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/cloud-scripting/cloud-scripting-programmers-guide.md

 It's possible in Mesh Cloud Scripting to pop up a screen space dialog in the Microsoft Mesh application with a custom message.
 SceneNode contains a function for this, `ShowMessageToParticipants(string message, IReadOnlyCollection<Participant> participants)`.
 [Rich text tags](http://digitalnativestudios.com/textmeshpro/docs/rich-text/) can be used in the message to control text properties (color, bold etc).

+## Input Dialogs

+Mesh Cloud Scripting can request a text input from a participant in the Microsoft Mesh application with a custom message.
+CloudApplication has a function `Task<string> ShowInputDialogToParticipantAsync(string message, Participant participant, CancellationToken token)`.
+[Rich text tags](http://digitalnativestudios.com/textmeshpro/docs/rich-text/) can be used in the message to control text properties (color, bold etc).

 ## Classes

 ### CloudApplication